samsuh/2026-journal/README.md

 # 2026-journal

+## 6/26/26 - Friday
+- Gym Set A
+- look into threejs stuff again; maybe do some market research to figure out the current trends

 ## 6/25/26 - Thursday
 - Went for a ride to seoul forest, went a bit beyond to test the new cassette. it's great. makes cadence easier and makes climbing easier.